5 Pokémon Centers To Visit in Tokyo for 2023

 A wide variety of goods may be found there, including large and little plush toys, keychains, poke balls, and even limited-edition unique goods that you won't be able to purchase anywhere.
 Additionally, there are Pokémon game booths and a specialized space where you may play Pokémon card games close to the store's entrance.
 Don't miss your chance to order lovely beverages and desserts inspired by Pokémon since Pikachu Sweets by Pokemon Cafe are now offered at Pokemon Center Mega Tokyo.

 This shop is located inside Tokyo Station in a little corner store and sells many different goods, including cute plush toys, games, giftable cuisine, and many others.
 You’ll find Pikachu in an adorable train conductor hat at this location, perfect for Tokyo Station!
 This store is regularly busy, especially on weekends, as a result of the attention that both tourists and regular customers pay to it due to its location.
 Going on a weekday, if your schedule allows for it, might be the best time to visit because it will be less busy, and you will be able to take in the surroundings more fully.

 It's Japan Crate Time!

-Japan Crate offers the cutest and most unique Japanese toys, and Pokemon is no exception.
-With Japan Crtae, you may fill your room with the most adorable Japanese Pokemon Products and cute goods from Japan.
+Japan Crate offers the most delicious Japanese snacks and goodies.
 It won't even take a week for that Japanese item you ordered online to be delivered to your home.

-Experience a box of adorable Japanese-themed items, toys, and treats each month at your home!
+Experience a box of adorable Japanese-themed plushies, toys, and more with the limited Doki Doki Crate!
 Our Japan Doki Doki Crate has the prettiest authentic goods to add a kawaii flair to your day.
-Sign up to subscribe right now!
-With Japan Crate, your Pokemon collection will get even cuter!
+You can also get monthly Japanese sweet and savory snacks with a Japan Crate subscription!
+Often, this subscription will include snacks featuring popular anime characters (like Pikachu!).
+Just click this link to subscribe now!
+With Japan Crate, your Pokémon and snack collection will get even better!